-McCabe School is located just southwest of El Centro.
-This K-8 school is considered a rural school that feeds into the Central Union High School District.
-The enrollment for fall 2021-2022 school year was 1,266 students.
-The socioeconomics of the school community are comprised of a wide range of occupations.
-One indicator of the economic status is the number of federally funded free or reduced lunches served at McCabe School.
-During the 2021-22 school year, about 30% of the student population received free or reduced lunches.
-Student enrollment continues to maintain and it is the District's goal to continue with Class Size Reduction in grades K-3.
-McCabe School has been a PeaceBuilder School since 2007, teaching students how to be good citizens by practicing different character traits.
+McCabe Union Elementary School District is located just southwest of El Centro.
+Our TK through 8th Grade district is considered a rural school that feeds into the Central Union High School District.
+California Longitudinal Pupil Achievement Data System (CALPADS) enrollment for Fall 2022 was 1209 students.
+The socioeconomics of the school community are comprised of a wide range of occupations, from professionals to unskilled laborers.
+One indicator of the economic status is the number of federally funded free or reduced lunches served in the District.
+The Fall 2022 Unduplicated Pupil Percentage (UPP) was 41%.
+Student enrollment continues to decline and it is the District's goal to continue with a 24:1 in TK through 3rd Grade.
+The school was designated a California Distinguished School during the 2005-2006, and 2011-2012 school years.
+The California Department of Education recognized the McCabe Union Elementary School District as an outstanding educational program and awarded the District the California Gold Ribbon Schools Award during the 2015-2016 school year.